MeatShifter/MeatShifter/README.md

   In order to produce solutions for meatbags and vegitables.

-- 🔭 I’m currently working on GTAv FiveM Server
+- 🔭 I’m currently working on a custom Operating System
-- 🌱 I am learning new stuff all the time
+- 🌱 learning new stuff all the time
+- - ⚡ Fun fact: ducks eat free at subway.

 <!--
 - 👯 I’m looking to collaborate on ...